awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lex_chatbot/Readme.md

 ![AWS Video Analyzer](images/LanChatBot3.png)

-This AWS tutorial guides you through creating an Amazon Lex box and integrating it into a Spring Boot web application.
+This AWS tutorial guides you through creating an Amazon Lex chatbot and integrating it into a Spring Boot web application.
 The AWS SDK for Java (version 2) is used to invoke these  AWS services:

 + Amazon Lex
 + Amazon Comprehend